Skip to main content

 The Alliance function can be used to determine the alliance status of two entities or players.
 The Alliance function first looks up who owns the entity according to what its Owner property is set to, and then determines the alliance status of the two owners.
 It can return one of four flags:

-• Alliance:Self if the two entities owned by the same player
+• Alliance:Self if the two entities have the same owner

-• Alliance:Neutral if at least one of the entities is not on any team
+• Alliance:Neutral if at least one of the entities has no owner

-• Alliance:Ally if the two entities are on the same team
+• Alliance:Ally if the owners have the same team

-• Alliance:Enemy if the two entities are on different teams
+• Alliance:Enemy if the owners are on different teams

 The alliance status can be used as query criteria when using functions such as Query by passing it as the against parameter.